Imnlvv/tumba-app-ios/README.md

 </pre>

 ## Backend Integration
 The app communicates with a custom Ruby on Rails backend through secure, token-based RESTful API endpoints.
 All user actions — from login to collection creation — are synchronized with the server in real time.
+Backend source code is available here: [GitHub - TUMBA](https://github.com/IrinaApolonnik/TUMBA)

 ## How to Run
 1. Clone the repository